Sex (I'm a ...)

-"Sex (I'm A...)" is a song by American new wave band Berlin from their second studio album, Pleasure Victim (1982).
+"Sex (I'm a ...)" is a song by American new wave band Berlin from their second studio album, Pleasure Victim (1982).
 The song was co-written by group members John Crawford, Terri Nunn, and David Diamond and sung as a duet by Crawford and Nunn.
+It has an electronic disco arrangement, inspired by Giorgio Moroder, and in particular Donna Summer's "I Feel Love".

-Released as the album's second single in February 1983, the single, influenced by Donna Summer's seminal "I Feel Love", became a cult hit on American radio and brought the group into the mainstream.
+Released as the album's second single in February 1983, the single became a cult hit on American radio (and a massive hit in Canada, peaking at #4 on the RPM charts) and brought the group into the mainstream.
 Despite the significant attention, the song's racy lyrics resulted in its being banned from several radio stations.
 The single peaked at No. 62 on the Billboard Hot 100 for two weeks in late March and early April 1983.
 The song was also the first single release from the band's new label, Geffen Records.

-According to disc jockey Richard Blade, the song's lyrics referenced his relationship with Nunn.
-Her mother Joy made an appearance in the music video.
+The music video, which received only limited play on MTV, features a cameo appearance by Nunn's mother Joy.

+Nunn later said the lyrics were inspired by her relationship with KROQ DJ Richard Blade, and her attempts to introduce elements of erotic roleplay into their sex life; this was confirmed by Blade.